Mas de Gourgonnier

 A richly flavored red with autumnal aromas, plush red/black fruits and peppery spice.
 Few other Provençal reds can match the power and grace of this bottle (its form a traditional Normandy “Calvados” shape that only Gourgonnier uses).

-Les Baux de Provence Rouge 'Cuvee Sans Soufre' (no added sulfates blend)
+Les Baux de Provence Rouge 'Cuvee Sans Soufre' (no added sulfites)

-A wonderfully textured and fresh red blend, crafted with similar grapes that the estate uses for its Les Baux de Provence Rouge, but with no added sulfates at any point in the winemaking process.
-Sulfates are an additive that acts as an antioxidant and antibacterial agent.
-The Cartier family believes if grapes are healthy and the winemaking careful, a winemaker doesn’t need to also add sulfates to the wine.
+A wonderfully textured and fresh red blend, crafted with similar grapes that the estate uses for its Les Baux de Provence Rouge, but with no added sulfites.
+Sulfites act as an antioxidant and antibacterial agent.
+The Cartier family believes if grapes are healthy and winemaking careful, a winemaker doesn’t need to also add them to the wine (as sulfites are also thought to potentially mute a wine’s natural aromas and flavors).
 The proof is in the bottle!

-Les Baux de Provence Rouge ‘Reserve du Mas’
+Les Baux de Provence Rouge ‘Clés du Paradis’

 OLIVE OIL